easyfrog/svelte-cached-router/README.md

 ## page component's props and callback functions

-page can be any svelte component
+page can be any svelte component, and has some *OPTIONAL* special properties and callback functions.

-The page component is cached by default, if you don't want cache the page you can define a property `keepFresh = true` then the page could recreated verytime
+The page component will cached by default, if you don't want cache the page you can define a property `keepFresh = true` then the page will recreate verytime

+#### optional properties and callbacks:

 * props:
     - keepFresh:  default is false